karstensensensen/SFPGenerator/README.md

 ## **Generating from a template**

-The program needs 3 inputs to be able to generate a project, the target directory, the project name and finally the template name.
+The program needs 3 inputs to be able to generate a project; the target directory, the project name, and finally the template name.

 These arguments can either be provided when calling the program through the command line, or if not passed as arguments, then, the user will be prompted to input them into the terminal.